-If you're using a bigger pot and want to plant multiple seeds, then maintain 2 to 3 inches' distance between each seed.
+If you’re using a bigger pot and want to plant multiple seeds, then maintain a 2 to 3 inches distance between each seed.
 In approximately three weeks, the lemon tree gets 3 to 4 leaves growing at the top.

 Place it where it can get enough sunlight but don’t get burned with intense sunlight.
 Keep watering it intermittently within two days, not to let the soil get dry.

 How long does it take to grow a lemon tree from seed and fruit time?

 When you’re germinating lemon seed, it takes 1 to 2 weeks for it to grow.
 Later it takes anywhere from 3 to 4 weeks before it gets ready to be planted outdoor or transplanted in a bigger pot.

 It then takes from 8 to 10 years for the lemon tree to grow and mature enough to start producing fruit.
 Some lemon varieties may need a longer time more than ten years to fully mature and produce edible fruit.